SebastianJ/revolut-api/README.md

 ### Public client

-If you just want to use the public client to check exchange rates:
+If you just want to use the public client to check exchange rates/quotes:

 ```ruby
 public_client = Revolut::Api::Public::Client.new